kimcheese33/final_project/README.md

 ### Step 5: Machine Learning Model

 Now that we have our data ready, it's finally time to put together the model.
 The model we chose to use is a Multiple Linear Regression Model.
 We chose this model, because we are wanting to predict the count of homeless people, a dependent variable, by looking at multiple independent variables.
-The advantages of using a linear regression is that it gives information about the relevance of features and is simple to implyement and interpret.
+The advantages of using a linear regression is that it gives information about the relevance of features and is simple to implement and interpret.
 The disadvantages are that linear regression can be susceptible to overfitting.
 However, this can be fixed by reducing dimensions, which we attempt below.

 To determine how well the model is doing, we used four statistical measures: R Squared, Mean Absolute Error (MAE), Mean Squared Error (MSE), and Root Mean Squared Error (RSME).
 The R Squared value tells us goodness of fit; it measures the strength of the relationship between the model and the dependent variable.
 MAE tells us the absolute difference of the data and the model's predictions.
 The MSE is like the MAE except we are squaring the difference; this means that outliers will cause the error to grow quadratically instead of proportionally.
 Finally, the RMSE is the square root of MSE; taking the square root converts the metric back to similar units as the inputs.
 Outliers are still a big contributing factor to this error value.